 For example, an Ernst and Young survey found that 92% of respondents believe that investing in culture has improved their financial performance.

 But, corporate culture isn’t just a definition printed on the front page of your employee handbook.
 And it’s not about providing traditional benefits like health insurance or year-end bonuses.
-Instead it’s a set of actions that defines the workplace Leadership, team cohesiveness and workplace trust all contribute to your company’s culture.
+Instead it’s a set of actions that defines the workplace leadership, team cohesiveness and workplace trust all contribute to your organization's values.